 Australian Primary Health Care Research Institute (APHCRI) was established at The Australian National University (ANU) in 2003 as part of the Primary Health Care Research Evaluation and Development (PHCRED) Strategy of the Australian Government Department of Health and Ageing.
-APHCRI sits within the PHCRED strategy sharing the common overall aim of embedding a research culture in Australian general practice specifically, and primary health care more generally.
+APHCRI sits within the PHCRED strategy sharing the common overall aim of embedding a research culture in Australian primary health care.

-- Facilitate the uptake of research evidence in primary health care policy and practice.
+- To drive the implementation of research into primary health care policy and services